bcbio/bcbio-nextgen/docs/contents/configuration.rst

    and polyA tails.
 Valid items are [truseq, illumina, nextera, polya]
 -  ``custom_trim`` A list of sequences to trim from the end of reads, for example: [AAAATTTT, GGGGCCCC]
 - ``align_split_size``: Increase parallelization of alignment.
+As of 0.9.8,
+  bcbio will try to determine a useful parameter and you don't need to set this.
-This defines the number of records to feed into each independent parallel step (for example, 5000000 = 5 million reads per chunk).
+  If you manually set it, bcbio will respect for you specification.
+Set to false to avoid splitting entirely.
+If setting, this defines the number of records to feed into each independent parallel step (for example, 5000000 = 5 million reads per chunk).
 It converts the original inputs into bgzip grabix indexed FASTQ files, and then retrieves chunks for parallel alignment.
 Following alignment, it combines all chunks back into the final merged alignment file.
   This allows parallelization at the cost of additional work of preparing inputs and combining split outputs.
 The tradeoff makes sense when you have large files and lots of distributed compute.
 When you have fewer large multicore machines this parameter may not help speed up processing.
 -  ``quality_bin``: Perform binning of quality scores with CRAM to reduce file sizes.
 Uses the Illumina 8-bin approach.
 Supply a list of times to perform binning: [prealignment, postrecal]